HMS Aigle (1801): Service

 Aigle was first commissioned for the English Channel, under Captain George Wolfe in December 1802 and completed for sea service on 24 March 1803.

 A large press gang from Aigle, of more than 50 marines and sailors, led by Wolfe, put ashore at Portland on 2 April to capture men to supplement the crew.
 In what became known as the Easton Massacre, a scuffle broke out between the inhabitants and Wolfe's forces.
 Several civilians were shot and four were killed; sixteen members of the press gang received injuries.
 Nine were wounded so seriously they had to be discharged.
 Wolfe and three officers later stood trial for murder but were acquitted.
 Continuing to patrol in home waters with the Channel Fleet, Aigle shared in the prize money for a 40-gun French frigate, Franchise, taken on 28 May and six merchant vessels during the first week of June.
 Then, while off Vigo on 27 September, she captured a French privateer of 14 guns.

 Aigle was part of a squadron blockading Brest when, on the morning of 25 March 1804, the 74-gun HMS Magnificent struck a reef.
 Aigle and other ships of the squadron closed in and removed most of the crew, and the remainder took to boats as the ship began to rapidly sink.
 Magnificent's entire crew survived, although one of the boats landed on the French coast where the 86 men aboard were taken prisoner.

-Not far from the Cordouan Lighthouse, on 12 July, Aigle encountered two French naval vessels, the ship-rigged Charente of 20 guns and the 8-gun brig Joie, out of Rochefort.
+Not far from the Cordouan Lighthouse, on 12 July, Aigle encountered two French ships, the ship-rigged Charente of 20 guns and the 8-gun brig Joie, out of Rochefort.
 At 17:00 Aigle caught up with them.
 The French ships shortened sail and looked as if they were about to do battle but after discharging their guns, both ran aground.
 Many of the French sailors were drowned when the boats they were attempting to escape in were engulfed by the large waves.
 Unable to re-float the stranded ships due to the heavy swell; Wolfe ordered them destroyed, after taking off the survivors.